heseber/perplexity-tools/tests/README.md

    - Ensure lualatex is in your PATH

 3. **eisvogel template not found**
-   - Install the template: `pandoc --print-default-template eisvogel > eisvogel.latex`
+   - Install the template, see the main README.md for instructions
-   - Or install via package manager if available

 4. **Permission errors**
    - Ensure test files are readable